braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/huawei_integration.md

 ![Huawei App Credentials][3]

-In the next step, you will enter these credentials in the Braze Dashboard which will let Braze send push on behalf of your Huawei app.
+In the next step, you will enter these credentials in the Braze dashboard which will let Braze send push on behalf of your Huawei app.

 ## Step 2: Create a new Huawei App in the Braze Dashboard

-In the Braze Dashboard, go to **Manage Settings**, listed under the **Settings** navigation.
+In the Braze dashboard, go to **Manage Settings**, listed under the **Settings** navigation.

 Click **+ Add App**, provide a name (i.e. My Huawei App), select `Android` as the Platform, and choose `Huawei (HMS)` as the Push Provider.